annikulkarni/ObsidianBackup/UPSC/GS1 All Questions.md

 5. It would have been difficult for the Constituent Assembly to complete its historic task of drafting the Constitution for Independent India in just three years but for the experience gained with the Government of India Act, 1935.
 Discuss.
 (200 words)
 6. Why did the industrial revolution first occur in England?
 Discuss the quality of life of the people there during the industrialization.
 How does it compare with that in India at present?
 (200 words) #world_history
 7. To what extent can Germany be held responsible for causing the two World Wars?
 Discuss critically.
 (200 words) #world_history
 8. Describe any four cultural elements of diversity in India and rate their relative significance in building a national identity.
-(200 words) #Art_Culture
+(200 words)
 9. Critically examine whether growing population is the cause of poverty OR poverty is the main cause of population increase in India.
 (200 words)
 10. How do you explain the statistics that show that the sex ratio in Tribes in India is more favourable to women than the sex ratio among Scheduled Castes?
 (200 words)
 11. Discuss the changes in the trends of labour migration within and outside India in the last four decades.
 (200 words)